kriskowal/q/README.md

 replacement for ``then``.
 The ``spread`` function “spreads” the values over the arguments of the fulfillment handler.
 The rejection handler will get called at the first sign of failure.
-That is, whichever of the recived promises fails first gets handled by the rejection handler.
+That is, whichever of the received promises fails first gets handled by the rejection handler.

 ```javascript
 function eventualAdd(a, b) {